view from the inside of a glass igloo in finland looking at the northern lights

 That said, if you’re looking for glass igloos, you’ll find those here too, designed beautifully to be comfortable, heated, and with an excellent view of the Northern lights anywhere you look.

-Best of all, it’s very close to all the sights of downtown Rovaniemi so organizing transportation, activities, and meals is all very easy.
+Best of all, it’s pretty close to all the sights of downtown Rovaniemi so organizing transportation, activities, and meals is easy if you get tired of what’s available at Arctic Snow Hotel and want to check out the offerings of the ‘big city’ instead.

 Check reviews, room types, and availability here at Arctic Snow Hotel!